-ACRM is actively monitoring the Coronavirus (COVID-19) outbreak and we
+ACRM is actively monitoring the coronavirus (“COVID-19”) outbreak

-continue to prioritize the safety, health and well-being of our patients
+and continues to prioritize the safety and well-being of our patients.

 Telehealth Appointments Available